CyprianKits/case-changer/READE.md

 #case-changer256

-## A light weight library that takes in a string and returns it in word with initial characters of each word upper cased.
+## A light weight library that takes in a string and returns it in sentence form with initial characters of each word upper cased.

 #Installation